surfgg/dragon-knight/readme.md

 # License
 This project uses the MIT license, meaning you can do anything you'd like with it!
 See the `license` file for the full license.

-However, Surf also reserves copyright on all contributions we have made or will make.
-We still allow free use of our contributions.